honath/simple-logger/README.md

 ### Tips and Warnings

+- You **do not** need to name it "logger", that is just what I chose to use.
 - Invalid Log Levels will send an error message to the console as Magenta text
 - Log level must be a string.
 It will not throw an error immediately, but will treat anything other than a string as an invalid log level
 - Logger methods destructure the object sent to them, as shown in the example above